egut/SciCraftSeedFinder/README.md

     java -jar dist/seedfinder.jar > seeds.txt

-You can run as many copies as you have cores in your computer, more is point less.
+You can run as many copies as you have cores in your computer, more is pointless.